ojdkbuild/external_openssl/README.md

 with `STATICLIB_TOOLCHAIN` option and exports openssl headers to be used from dependent projects.

 OpenSSL unofficial GitHub repository is used as a git submodule of this project.
-OpenSSL pinned to version 1.0.2 but you are encouraged to update it to newer releases of 1.0.2 branch.
+OpenSSL pinned to version 1.0.2 but you are encouraged to update it to newer releases of the 1.0.2 branch.

 Link to [documentation](https://www.openssl.org/docs/).